 The Basics - Tasks

-We are going to start from scratch and build up some basic skills in R. Follow the steps below to get started.
+We are going to start from scratch and build up some basic skills in Python.
+Follow the steps below to get started.

 Tip

-Get R and your IDE (RStudio, VS Code, or Positron) running (see Prerequisites if needed) before starting.
+Get Python and your IDE (VS Code, Positron, or RStudio) running (see Prerequisites if needed) before starting.

 Setting up your first(?) project:

-Note: The exact steps may vary slightly in VS Code or Positron, but the concept of project organization remains the same.
+Note: The exact steps may vary slightly in Positron or RStudio, but the concept of project organization remains the same.

-2. Navigate to the Files tab, and create two folders in the project directory: data and scripts.
+2. Create two folders in the project directory: data and scripts.

 Now using the console only: